rwilliams/jrubywiki/Ruby-in-Research.md

 # Papers Specifically Using JRuby

+## Debugging

+*  C. Seaton, M. L. Van De Vanter, and M. Haupt.
+Debugging at full speed.
+In Proceedings of the 8th Workshop on Dynamic Languages and Applications (DYLA), 2014. (to appear)

 ## Parallelism

 *   L. Lu, W. Ji, and M. L. Scott.
 Dynamic enforcement of determinism in a parallel scripting language.
 In Proceedings of the 35th Conference on Programming Language Design and Implementation (PLDI), 2014. (to appear)